-Suan Pakkad former palace of Prince Paribatra grandson of King Rama V. Prince Palace museum holds a collection of glass, paintings, and relics in four traditional 18th-century Thai teak houses, which belonged to the prince’s family, have been carefully dismantled and reconstructed.
+Suan Pakkad former palace of Prince Paribatra grandson of King Chulalongkorn (Rama V).
+Prince Palace museum holds a collection of glass, paintings, and relics in four traditional 18th-century Thai teak houses, which belonged to the prince’s family, have been carefully dismantled and reconstructed.
 Houses five to eight added later contain pottery and bronze age artifacts dated 3,600 BC – 200 AD from the northeastern site of Ban Chian.
 UNESCO world heritage, discovered accidentally by the son of the American Ambassador at that time, in the middle of the ’60s, now the centerpiece of the museum.
 If you like musicals instruments don’t miss the ground floor of house 1.
 On the back stand the 200 years old lacquer pavilion from the Ayutthaya period (17th century).
 The Prince, after having it transported, had it restored and in 1959 offered it as a gift to the princess for her 50th birthday.
 Alas, the Prince died before the restoration work was completed.

 A Gem in the City

 Meaning cabbage garden is what the land was before it became a Royale residence in 1950.
 Not well-known as Jim Thompson house, surrounded by tall buildings, a treasure lost in the middle of the city.
-Easy walk as most of the building is linked by bridges.
+Easy walking because most of the 8 houses are connected(5 to 8) by bridges.
 Beautiful garden.

 Easy to Get There